MedProjects-Inc/health-engine-documentation/modules/patient_administration_notes.md

-# Patient ID, Visit Number and Item Code
+# Notes on Patient Administration, Encounter Management and MPI

-Display formats and generation algorithm for patient MRN and Visit Number.

 ## Patient ID